 Mari Lwyd Lantern Parade at Pennard

-Following on from the success of our previous parades, this year’s Mari Lwyd will be held on Wednesday 14th December, starting at Pennard Playing Fields on Park Road, at 6.30pm.
+Once again, we will be holding our Mari Lwyd Lantern Parade on Wednesday 6 December.
+Please note, we're starting a little earlier this year, at 6pm from Pennard Playing Fields on Park Road.
 There'll also be free lantern making workshops in the weeks leading up to the parade.

 Everyone is invited to join us in lighting up the streets of Pennard.
 You can join the parade or place your lanterns in your garden to light our way.
 Or you can just come and watch!